pantrypoints/sp/content/en/research/countries/china/xi/chapter-01e.md

-Communists have united and led the people to carry out the new great practice of building socialism with Chinese characteristics, enabling China to catch up with the times in great strides and realize the great leap of the Chinese nation from standing up to becoming rich; since the 18th National Congress of the Communist Party of China, Chinese Communists have united and led the people in great struggles, building great projects, advancing great causes, realizing great dreams, promoting all-round and groundbreaking historical achievements in the cause of the party and the country, and taking place profound and fundamental historical changes, the Chinese nation has ushered in a great
+Communists have united and led the people to carry out the new great practice of building socialism with Chinese characteristics, enabling China to catch up with the times in great strides and realize the great leap of the Chinese nation from standing up to becoming rich; since the 18th National Congress of the CCP, Chinese Communists have united and led the people in great struggles, building great projects, advancing great causes, realizing great dreams, promoting all-round and groundbreaking historical achievements in the cause of the party and the country, and taking place profound and fundamental historical changes, the Chinese nation has ushered in a great